 Does Your Oral Issue Call for a Dentist or Orthodontist?

-Now you know that both dentists and orthodontists must get extensive education before practicing their profession.
+Now you know that both dentists and orthodontists have an extensive educational background before they start practicing their profession.
 And orthodontists are more specialized with higher education.
 But which one do you need for your dental issue?

 Some dentists complete additional coursework and offer orthodontic services.
 But more often, if you need treatments or procedures outside the dentist’s scope of expertise, he or she will refer you to another type of dental specialist.
 As an example, if your teeth need realignment, your dentist will refer you to an orthodontist.